sergeirudz/test-adcash/Readme.md

 ## Notes

 - I did not fix all Typescript errors since there are too many template files.
-- Server has campaign entity has too many fields since I tried started adding real campaign fields.
+- Server campaign entity has too many fields since I started adding real campaign fields, but it would add features outside the scope of the assignment.

 ## Assignment Details